Hulk Hogan

 Hulk Hogan in the early years

-Shortly after his debut, he left Hiro Matsuda, finding him too controlling, and took a break.
+Shortly after his debut, Terry left Hiro Matsuda, finding him too controlling, and decided to take a break.
 He and a friend then opened their own gym.

-This break was short-lived, as Terry returned to wrestling in 1978.
+The break didn't last long – Terry returned to wrestling in 1978.
 He joined the Continental Wrestling Association (CWA) in Memphis, earning $800 a week.
 It was then that he acquired the first part of his famous alias – "Hulk."

-This happened during a talk show featuring him and Lou Ferrigno, the bodybuilder and actor.
+It happened during a talk show appearance with Lou Ferrigno, the bodybuilder and actor.
 Lou had portrayed Marvel's Hulk character in the 1977 series.
-The talk show host remarked that Terry looked more like the Hulk than Lou, or even the comic book superhero himself.
-Hence, the young wrestler got the name.
+The host remarked that Terry looked more like the Hulk than Lou – or even the comic book superhero himself.
+And that's how the young wrestler got his name.

 Hulk Hogan as a young man